lukasNebr/stream-web-provider/README.md

 As soon as the user stops the stream or the selected/default stream duration is expired, the stream is stopped and the USB camera released.
 After the stream other applications can access the camera.

-To run the tool, please install the Python package and run command: ``stream-web-provider``
+To run the tool, please install the Python package and run the following command:

+``stream-web-provider``

-For information about available configuration arguments please run ``stream-web-provider --help``.
+For information about available configuration arguments please run:

+``stream-web-provider --help``.

 ## Firewall Rules